-When we can believe that all things happen for the greatest good, we position ourselves to forgive, to release the burden of our pain and fear and to be of greater service to ourselves and others.
-We stop hating ourselves for addictive or destructive behaviors which may have kept us alive until we had the strength and support to make more constructive choices.
+When we can believe that all things happen for the greatest good, we position ourselves to forgive, to release the burden of our pain and fear, and to be of greater service to ourselves and others.
+We stop hating ourselves for addictive or destructive behaviors that may have kept us alive until we had the strength and support to make more constructive choices.

 We celebrate a talent or interest we may not have uncovered had some life-changing event not forced us to slow down and let it surface.
 We see the strength and skills available to us only because of a loss we weathered.
 We see how our hearts have been opened by our grief, and know that our compassion, confidence, and faith are gifts that linger in the wake of our anger and pain.

 Excerpt from Magic, Miracles and Synchronicity by Dr. Jane Bluestein, Judy Lawrence, M.S.Ed., and SJ Sanchez, M.P.A. © 2009, I.S.S.
-Publications, Albuquerque, NM.
-This book is now available on this site at a discounted price and is also available in eBook format.
+Publications/Father Sky Publishing, Albuquerque, NM.
+Originally published under the title, Daily Riches, this book is now available on this site and is also available in eBook format.

 Podcast: An Attitude of Gratitude, conversation with Judy Lawrence